kotttoncandy/Impact/README.md

 ![alt text](https://raw.githubusercontent.com/kotttoncandy/Impact/main/_Impact_-removebg-preview.png)

-This programming language makes life easier when to creating GUI or CLI's.
+This programming language makes life easier when to creating simple applications!

 It is fast and easy to set up.